MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/authoring-dot-vsct-files.md

 3. If any of your UI elements require icons, add an `IDSymbol` element for each icon to the `GuidSymbol` element that represents your image store.

 ### Put UI elements in the IDE
- The [Menus](../../extensibility/menus-element.md) element, [Groups](../../extensibility/groups-element.md) element, and [Buttons](../../extensibility/buttons-element.md) element contain the definitions for all of the menus, groups, and commands that are defined in your package.
+ The [Menus](../../extensibility/menus-element.md), [Groups](../../extensibility/groups-element.md), and [Buttons](../../extensibility/buttons-element.md) elements contain the definitions for all of the menus, groups, and commands that are defined in your package.
 Put these menus, groups, and commands in the IDE either by using a [Parent](../../extensibility/parent-element.md) element, which is part of the UI element definition, or by using a [CommandPlacement](../../extensibility/commandplacement-element.md) element that is defined elsewhere.

  Each `Menu`, `Group`, and `Button` element has a `guid` attribute and an `id` attribute.
 Always set the `guid` attribute to match the name of the `GuidSymbol` element that represents your command set, and set the `id` attribute to the name of the `IDSymbol` element that represents your menu, group, or command in the `Symbols` section.